I’m running for Olympia City Council to advocate for citizen involvement for ALL people. Please read each plank of my platform below.

 The National Oceanic and Atmospheric Administration indicates that we will have three to six feet of sea level rise by the end of the century.

-When developers do not pay the impact fees, then the rest of us have higher taxes or reduced services to make up the difference.
-The City of Olympia’s budget must include all the impact fees that were NOT paid by new development.
+When developers do not pay impact fees, the rest of us have higher taxes or reduced services to make up the difference.
+The City of Olympia’s budget must recognize and make up for all the impact fees that were NOT paid by new development.
 We must also include in our budget expenses that are not usually included for citizens to see.
 It’s our money and I think we have a right to know how it is spent.

 New Article from New York Times about Investors Destroying Neighborhoods https://www.nytimes.com/interactive/2019/06/20/business/economy/starter-homes-investors.html?searchResultPosition=1&fbclid=IwAR0hPvMuUmxHiVSFF0-a5FXVPeuRC3wLSX6Olg5E4uWC47xPWoT1b2cQhlA

-As a 30+ year houseless advocate, I bring a wealth of personal experience ranging from working in a variety of churches to community non-profits and health organizations in my work as a nurse.
+As a 30+ year advocate for homelessness prevention, I bring a wealth of personal experience from working in various churches to community non-profits and health organizations as a nurse.

 As a volunteer, I have left homemade fliers about the Missing Middle on nearly 3,000 doorsteps, organized rallies, helped with forums, and educated through social media sites for 17 months.
 The City of Olympia could have put out a public notice in its utility bills so that everyone would know about the 43 massive residential zoning changes that will affect both renters and homeowners.
 The City did not choose to notify its residents properly about the Missing Middle ordinance and even today, more than 90% of Olympians do not know what the Missing Middle is.
 Do you?
 Please check the following information sites listed below the following paragraphs.

 Neighborhoods with home owner associations ( HOAs) will have to enforce their covenants themselves.
 The City will not even notify you when they grant permits and you only have 2 weeks to object.
 Also, if your convenants have not been used for quite a while, they may not be legally enforceable.
 With the passage of the Missing Middle ordinance, single family zoning has changed.
 Go to the City of Olympia Missing Middle Web site and look at the zoning change map to find out how the Missing Middle affects your neighborhood

-The Growth Management Hearings Board heard the case against the Missing Middle ordinance on May 23, 2019.
-They will have a ruling by July 10, 2019.
+May 23, 2019 – The Growth Management Hearings Board heard the case against the Missing Middle ordinance

-The State Environmental Policy Act has been amended in HB 1923 and your rights as citizens to appeal building projects are affected.
-Read this bill.
+The State Environmental Policy Act has been amended in HB 1923 and your rights as residents to appeal building projects are adversely affected.
+You can read the bill here.

 Too often, over the decades, I have witnessed City Hall projects that are presented to the public as “done deals,” and public hearings are conducted because they are a requirement.
-I would rather we have open community conversations about collective concerns regularly, that help create City plans, rather than to have to take the city to court to be heard.
-The City of Olympia wastes too much money on lawsuits when they could just invite citizens to the table for decision-making in the first place and include everyone.
-I am advocating for an awesomely welcoming City Hall, which uses input from the community instead of doing everything possible to smother it in a procedural bramblebush.
+I would rather we have open community conversations about collective concerns regularly that help create City plans rather than to have to take the City to court to be heard.
+The City of Olympia wastes too much money on lawsuits when they could just invite residents to the table for decision-making in the first place.
+I am advocating for an awesomely welcoming City Hall, which actually listens to and uses input from the community instead of doing everything possible to smother it in a procedural bramblebush.